Hard Facts, Naked Truths And Dark Secrets: Type O Negative’s Peter Steele

 It’s kind of embarrassing to admit, but I feel pretty good.

 To be honest, I was surprised to hear that you were releasing another album; I didn’t think you’d enjoy making music anymore.
-Also, your last album World Coming Down is extremely frustrating in many ways; I still cannot listen to it.
+Also, your last album World Coming Down is extremely frustrating in many ways.

 I agree, very negative, very depressing.
 But that was the person I was back then.
 I had a drug problem and an alcohol problem.
 Additionally, I started to comprehend the death of my father – although he had passed in 1995 already.
 I had relationship problems, stress with our record label and with our management… All of this weighed me down and influenced my song writing.
 The album was the best I was capable of back then.
 I can’t listen to it myself, it pulls me too far down.